 65 Then the high priest tore his clothes and said, "He has spoken blasphemy!
 Why do we need any more witnesses?
 Look, now you have heard the blasphemy.

 66 What do you think?"
 "He is worthy of death," they answered.

 The two "Christian" gospels of Jesus having the described trial would be blatantly against Jewish law.
-They say the trial occurred in a private residence.
+It is stated that the trial occurred in a private residence.
 The Sanhedrin was prohibited from trying a criminal case outside the Temple grounds.
 The Sanhedrin conducted trials in the Hall of Hewn Stones in the Temple.
 The trials had to commence and finish during the day time (No night trials as alleged with Jesus).
 Jewish law prohibits capital convictions on self-incriminating statements.
-The law requires two fully qualified witnesses.
+The Jewish law requires two fully qualified witnesses.
 No exceptions.
 The Gospels claim Jesus was convicted solely on his testimony alone which clearly violates Jewish law.
-The creative writers of the Gospels were not familiar with Sanhedrin law.
+The creative forgers of the Gospels were not familiar with Sanhedrin law.